codesandbox/codesandbox-client/packages/homepage/content/docs/1-overview.md

   - "docs"
   - "docs/"
   - "docs/index.html"
 description: "Welcome to CodeSandbox!
-This documentation serves as a way for you to learn what CodeSandbox is and how to use it."
+This documentation serves as a way for you to learn what CodeSandbox is, how to use it and what its APIs are."
 ---

 ## What is CodeSandbox